google/skia-buildbot/docsyserver/README.md

 ## Directory Structure

-- `BUILD.bazel` - Builds a docker file that contains a checkout of the Docsy example repo, along with all the dependencies needed to build it, including Hugo and npm.
+- `BUILD.bazel` - Builds a Docker container that contains a checkout of the Docsy example repo, along with all the dependencies needed to build it, including Hugo and npm.
+All third-party dependencies are contained in the gcr.io/skia-public/docsyserver-base base container, which is also built with rules in this file.

 - `go/docsyserver` - The application.